 After uncrating and inspection, the unit is ready for installation.
 It is important that the machine be installed in a location where it has enough space around it to be accessible for service, and minimum of 6" be allowed at the back for air circulation on air cooled models.
 Try to avoid hot, dirty and crowded locations.
-Be sure that the location for the machine is within the environmental limitations.
+Be sure that the location for the machine is within the limitations described on page 3.